mozilla/fx-private-relay/docs/translations.md

 [About Git][gh-git] for a tutorial, and
 [On undoing, fixing, or removing commits in git][sr-fixup] for a guided experience.

+The process is:

 1. Run `git rebase origin/main`, and take care of any conflicts.
-2. Find the commit that changed locals with `git log -- privaterelay/locales`.
+2. Find the commit that changed the submodule with `git log -- privaterelay/locales`.
 3. Start an interactive rebase with `git rebase -i origin/main`.
 A rebase plan will open in your editor.
 4. Edit the commit line, changing from `pick` to `edit`.
 Save the rebase plan and exit